Hans Albert: Critical rationalism

 Albert stressed repeatedly that there is no limitation of the Münchhausen trilemma to deductive conclusions.
-Hence, Albert points out, justification is rendered virtually impossible regardless of the specific content of a thesis, justification is impossible at all.
-From this notion, Albert draws the conclusion that progress in science can only be achieved by means of falsification rather than inductive verification.
+Hence, Albert pointed out, justification is rendered virtually impossible regardless of the specific content of a thesis, justification is impossible at all.
+From this notion, Albert drew the conclusion that progress in science can only be achieved by means of falsification rather than inductive verification.

 To observe and criticize the endeavors made to escape from the quagmire of certain justification became an instructive part of Hans Albert's philosophy.
-A prominent example of these efforts his discussion of the ideas of Karl-Otto Apel, one of Germany's leading philosophers (see Albert's Transzendentale Träumereien... meaning Transcendental Reveries.
-Karl-Otto Apels Language Games and His Hermeneutical God, which is not yet translated).
+A prominent example of these efforts is his discussion of the ideas of Karl-Otto Apel, one of Germany's leading philosophers, in his book Transzendentale Träumereien (Transcendental Reveries).

-Still, Albert argues that critical rationalists have to accept that those attempts of rigorous justification (like Apel's) are not entirely futile, since only as long as alternative methods are without success can critical rationalism be called successful.
+Still, Albert argued that critical rationalists have to accept that those attempts of rigorous justification (like Apel's) are not entirely futile, since only as long as alternative methods are without success can critical rationalism be called successful.